Wyzebb/PlayerViewDistanceController/README.md

 ## **Features**
 - **Per-player control**: Each player has their own view distance, which can be set and saved individually.
+- **Permission-based control**: Max view distance can be set for groups or individual players via Luckperms.
 - **Global control**: Easily set the max view distance of all online players.
 - **Saves data persistently**: Automatically restores player view distances when they connect to the server, even across restarts.
 - **Highly configurable**: Control various settings such as default, max, and min view distances, and custom messages.